ingararntzen/timingdocs/docs/source/axis.rst

 When a cue is inserted into the axis, it will be *managed* by the axis until it is eventually deleted.
-Cue modification is implemented as *in-place* modification of *pre-existing* cues.
+Cue modification is implemented as *in-place* modification of the *pre-existing* cue.
 All cue access operations (e.g. **lookup**) provide direct access to managed cues.

 ..  warning::

-    Cues managed by the axis are considered **read-only** and must **never** be modified by application code, except by the **update** operation.
+    Cues managed by the axis are considered **read-only** and must **never** be modified by application code, except through the **update** operation.

-    If managed cue objects are modified by external code, no guarantees may be given concerning functional correctness of the axis.
+    If managed cue objects are modified by external code, no guarantees can be given concerning functional correctness of the axis.
 Note also that the axis does not implement any protection in this regard.
     In particular, programmers must avoid the pitfall of modifying cues objects directly ahead of using the **update** operation.